Law & Order: Special Victims Unit season 15: Guest stars

 In "Amaro’s One-Eighty", Cathy Moriarty returned as Captain Toni Howard.
 In the same episode, Elizabeth Marvel reprises her role as defense attorney Rita Calhoun and Greg Germann returns as ADA Derek Strauss.
-In "Jersey Breakdown", Alana de la Garza returned as her Law & Order character, Connie Rubirosa, now as a federal prosecutor heading up a joint task force on underage sex trafficking.
+In "Jersey Breakdown", Alana de la Garza returned as her Law & Order character, Connie Rubirosa, four years after leaving the Manhattan District Attorney's office and now working as a federal prosecutor heading up a joint task force on underage sex trafficking.
 In the same episode, Bill Sage, Chazz Palminteri, Stefanie Scott, and Dayton Callie guest star.